LevelHome/simplicity_sdk/app/common/example/se_manager_hash/readme.md

 # SE Manager Hash

-This example uses the SE Manager API to perform different Hash operations on the supported Series 2 device.
+This example uses the SE Manager API to perform different Hash operations on the supported device.

 In this example, test vectors are used to verify the Hash streaming operations.